Brian Pippard: Biography

 Dynamics of Conduction Electrons, and The Physics of Vibration.
 He also co-authored the three-volumes encyclopaedia Twentieth Century Physics.

-As the Cavendish Professor of Physics at Cavendish Laboratory, University of Cambridge, he compiled Cavendish Problems in Classical Physics, based in large part on past examination questions for Cambridge physics students.
+As the Cavendish Professor of Physics, he compiled Cavendish Problems in Classical Physics, based in large part on past examination questions for Cambridge physics students.

-Pippard was the doctoral supervisor of Brian David Josephson (awarded PhD in Physics in 1964) who in 1973 received the Nobel Prize in Physics (together with Leo Esaki and Ivar Giaever) for his discovery of what is known as the Josephson effect.
+Pippard was the doctoral advisor of Brian Josephson (awarded Ph.D. in Physics in 1964) who in 1973 received the Nobel Prize in Physics (together with Leo Esaki and Ivar Giaever) for his discovery of what is known as the Josephson effect.